Inside your Email Service Provider, you probably rely heavily on tags.

 A certain way to name your tags.

-And as soon as you choose a tagging naming convention, you should try to stick to it.
+And as soon as you choose a tagging naming convention, you should stick to it.

 I’ve seen people using all kinds of different formats;